jakegibb/nyphil-programming-analysis/README.md

 ## License
  This project is released under a [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).

  The [New York Philharmonic](https://github.com/nyphilarchive/PerformanceHistory) data underlying this analysis was also released under the same [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
-Please see the usage guidelines in dataset's original README for more information and usage guidelines.
+Please see the usage guidelines in dataset's original README (located in the "nyphilarchive_performance_history" folder) for more information.